RadotJar/faraway-fastness/_notes/collaborative-worldbuilding.md

 - The group tell the DM what they'd like to do as their first adventure.

 ### 5. The Truth Emerges
+- Rest of beyond the wall.
+- Use worlds without number to fill in the gaps.